AllenWrenches/accessible-systems/testing-1.md

 Our final report to you will detail if there are barriers, who is impacted, what technical requirement is not met, a priority for the barrier.

-- Software Applications

-Software that is not run using a browser but rather installed on the computer’s hard drive has a different testing methodology and tools.